 Being a dad can be the best – and most challenging – experience of your life.

-That’s why the SA Mental Health Commission is partnering with the Family Action Centre at the University of Newcastle to establish SMS4dadsSA, a pilot research program which will provide expectant and new Dads with information, support and connections via online services through their mobile phones.
+That’s why the SA Mental Health Commission is partnering with the University of Newcastle to establish SMS4dadsSA, a pilot research program which will provide expectant dads with information, support and connections via online services through their mobile phones.

 To participate in the program, you will need to be over 18 years old and have a mobile phone capable of receiving and sending text messages.

 - Text messages with tips, information and links to other services help Dads understand and connect with their baby and support their partner.